Series 100 Eternity wedding bands with bright-cut pave.

-No illusions - the stone is floating over the finger.
+Bridal Solitaires Engagement ring set with a single stone.
+A stone is floating over the finger.
 Minimum attention to the mounting, all attention for the stone.
+Solitaires with pave belong to 300 or 400-series.

 The elegant ring design where stones filed neatly in a row from East to West can have a number of stones, but combinations of three and five are most popular.
 Different shapes are synergized to produce a joined result greater than the sum.